raufmirzayee/raufmirzayee.github.io/_pages/cv.md

 Service and leadership
 ======
-* UtmostU, the Network for Young Adult Success, Chicago - Graduate Research Project (2021)
+* UtmostU, the Network for Young Adult Success, Chicago - Graduate Research Capstone Project (2021)
 * Business Volunter for the Arts / Team Lead with the Arts & Business Council of Chicago (2011 - present)